 Make sure you gather data about participation and completion rates throughout the challenge, then analyze it and see if you hit your goals.
 You’ll want to also collect feedback about what people loved about the new certification program and what could be improved, so you can make the next one even better.

-Looking to gamify certification for your insurance salespeople?
+Looking to gamify sales certifications for your insurance agents?
 Schedule a demo with Second Nature today!